 In the diphacinone oral exposure group, no animals died.
-There was no skin sloughing or sores noted.
-Salamanders mostly maintained weight: 0.02-0.15g.
+There was no skin sloughing or sores observed.
+Weight gain with this treatment group was negligible to 17% (nominal increase of 0.02- to 0.15g).
 Again, cricket consumption was somewhat variable: 6-68 in the exposure period, but stayed about the same in the post-exposure period: 4-66.
 The results of the control group are the same as presented in a previous paragraph.
-Interestingly, there were no diphacinone residues detected in the oral exposed salamanders.
+Interestingly, there were no diphacinone residues detected in the oral-exposed salamanders.

 In the diphacinone dermal exposure group, no animals died, but 50% of animals had some skin sloughing.
 Salamander weights were mostly stable: -0.11-0.11g.
 Again, cricket consumption was variable: 6-57 in the exposure period, but stayed about the same in the post-exposure period: 5-59.
 The results of the control group are the same as presented in a previous paragraph.
 Again, there were no diphacinone residues detected in the dermal exposed salamanders.

 Again, in Trial 2, we did not observe sub-lethal effects as there was no external bleeding, little or no loss of body weight, and little or no drop in food (cricket) consumption.
 These salamanders were not necropsied because of their very small size.

-Table 2 summarizes the results of Trial 2.
+New header

-Brodifacoum residues in crickets fed brodifacoum pellets were quite variable (296-688 ppb), while crickets dusted with powdered brodifacoum were much higher and somewhat less variable (2887-3340 ppb).
+Across both toxicity trials, brodifacoum residues in crickets fed brodifacoum pellets were quite variable (296-688 ppb), while crickets dusted with powdered brodifacoum were much higher and somewhat less variable (2887-3340 ppb).

 Diphacinone residues in crickets fed diphacinone pellets were quite variable (954-2930 ppb), as were crickets dusted with powdered diphacinone (1823-3980 ppb).

-Residues in water used to soak crushed and powder rodenticide pellets were very low probably because of the low solubility of anticoagulants.
-Brodifacoum residues varied from 5.75-29.7 ppb.
-Diphacinone residues were similar and varied from 0.08-17.7 ppb.
+Residues in water used to soak crushed and powder rodenticide pellets were very low probably because of the low water solubility of diphacinone and brodifacoum.
+Brodifacoum residues varied from 5.75 to29.7 ppb.
+Diphacinone residues were similar and varied from 0.08 to17.7 ppb.

-Because of the low residue levels in the salamanders (i.e., ppb), we tested the brodifacoum and diphacinone pellets for rodenticide concentrations.
+Because of the low residue levels in the salamanders (i.e., ppb instead of ppm), we tested the brodifacoum and diphacinone pellets for rodenticide concentrations.
 These were very close to the label concentrations.
 For the diphacinone pellets, it was 46.4 ug/g (= ppm) which is 93% of the desired 50 ug/g.
 For the brodifacoum pellets, it was 26.3 ug/g (= ppm) which is 105% of the desired 25 ug/g.

-We are sending the residue report of the Analytical Chemistry Unit to the USFWS and DOI as a separate document.
+The residue report of the Analytical Chemistry Unit will be sent to the USFWS as a separate document.

 Discussion

-A search of the scientific literature revealed no publications on anticoagulants and amphibians.
+A search of the scientific literature revealed no publications concerning the toxicity of anticoagulants in amphibians.
 As stated in some reviews, little is known about the risk of anticoagulants to amphibians, but it is generally considered to be low (Eason, 1995; Chris et al., 2010).
-Studies have focused on risks to mammals, birds, invertebrates, and to a much lesser focus, on reptiles as these are thought to be the most sensitive taxonomic groups and they are also the groups most likely to consume baits (primary exposure) or animals that have consumed baits (secondary exposure).
+Studies have focused on risks to mammals, birds, invertebrates, and to a much lesser focus, on reptiles, as these are thought to be either the most sensitive taxonomic groups or they are the groups most likely to consume baits (primary exposure) or animals that have consumed baits (secondary exposure).
 Additionally, relatively few native amphibians occur on islands and many islands don’t have any.

 As such, we have little to compare our results with salamanders to with the exception of the taxonomic groups listed above.
 This information and residue levels comes from eradication projects with non-target monitoring before and after rodenticide application.